-The island is accessible by road bridge from Portmagee or by the Valentia Island Ferry from Reenard Point in Cahersiveen.
+The island is accessible by a road bridge from Portmagee or by the Valentia Island Ferry from Reenard Point near Cahersiveen.

-In the guide below, you’ll find info on when and where it leaves from to what to do when you arrive on the island.
+In the guide below, you’ll find info on when and where it leaves from as well as what to do when you arrive on the island.

 Some quick need-to-knows about the Valentia Island Ferry

 Although the ferry to Valentia Island is fairly straightforward, there are a few need-to-knows that’ll make your visit that bit more enjoyable.

 The Valentia Island car ferry departs from Reenard Point which is just west of Cahersiveen and from Knight’s Town on the island.

 The Valentia Island Ferry runs from April to October.
 If you’re visiting the area outside of these months, you’ll need to walk, drive or cycle to the island via the bridge at Portmagee.

 The ferry runs frequently from April to October (note: times may change):

 - First sailing from Knight’s Town: Monday to Saturday: 07:30.
 Sunday: 09:00.